Manufacturers Virginia Tobacco Shipments Report

 Loose leaf tobacco means any leaf tobacco that is not intended to be smoked, but shall not include moist snuff

 Note: Cigarettes are not subject to the Other Tobacco Products Tax.

-Please see the Cigarette Tax chapter for more information on cigarette taxes.
+Please see the Cigarette Tax page for more information on cigarette taxes.

 Roll-your-own (RYO) tobacco means any tobacco labeled for or suitable for use and purchase by consumers as tobacco for making cigarettes for personal consumption.
 Although RYO tobacco is subject to the cigarette tax, the tax on RYO is administered in the same manner as the Other Tobacco Products Tax (See OTP Tax Return -Form TT-8 PDF 25 Kb).
 RYO dealers must also report their RYO activity to the Office of the Attorney General.

 For purposes of the OTP tax, distributor means:

 - Any person engaged in the business of selling tobacco products in the Commonwealth who brings or causes to be brought in to the Commonwealth from outside the Commonwealth any tobacco products for sale in the Commonwealth.